|Violin Home | Audition | Performance Standards | CWU Strings|

 Professor of Violin

-As first violinist of the Kairos Quartet, she has toured North America over the past 15 years and has founded, directed and taught at numerous music camps.
+As first violinist of the Kairos Quartet, she has toured North America over the past 23 years.
+She was founder and director of both the Icicle Creek Chamber Music Institute and the Kairos Chamber Music Lyceum.
 Ms. Rehkopf has also performed on chamber music concerts at the Tanglewood, Banff and Norfolk festivals.